rebelsky/csc282-original/outlines/bodies/intro.md

 3. Make a list of *nix tools and utilities that you've found useful (or even that you've just heard of).
 Try to categorize and add a short description.
-Put them in the `tools.md` file in the repository.
+Add them to the `tools.md` file in the repository.